moira-alert/doc/source/user_guide/efficient.rst

 Grafana.
 Look for minumum and maximum values.
 Notice, how often and for how long the graph crosses your planned thresholds.
 Try to correlate the graph with previous system failures.
 Then, copy and paste corrected target to Moira.

-Of course, you can and should remove any functions that make no sense in Moira (like ``sortByTotal``) and can generate unwanted side effects (like ``averageAbove``).
+Of course, you may and should remove any functions that make no sense in Moira (like ``sortByTotal``) and can generate unwanted side effects (like ``averageAbove``).